 What We Do

-Wheatbelt NRM's Sustainable Agriculture Program aims to increase the adoption of farming practices that improve our natural resources, including biodiversity, soil health and water quality while also contributing to production outcomes for our farmers.
+Wheatbelt NRM's Sustainable Industries Program aims to increase the adoption of farming practices that improve our natural resources, including biodiversity, soil health and water quality while also contributing to production outcomes for our farmers.
 Our program will achieve this by:

 - Supporting innovative, sustainable cropping management on Wheatbelt farms